 Do These Things to Protect Your Nest Egg During Market Volatility

 If the market is going up and down and making you nervous, the most important thing to do is to keep calm.
-A volatile market might be the ideal time to make adjustments to your portfolio, to invest in more stocks or to leave things alone.
+A volatile market might be the ideal time to make adjustments to your portfolio, invest in more stocks or leave things alone.